What is GDPR?

-- Strikingly has documented and implemented internal mechanisms for limiting the processing of personal data to only certain specified uses relating to Strikingly’s products and service.
+- Strikingly has documented and implemented internal mechanisms for limiting the processing of personal data to only certain specified uses relating to Strikingly’s products and services.

-- Strikingly only discloses Service Data to third parties where disclosures is necessary to provide the services or as required to respond to lawful requests from public authorities.
+- Strikingly only discloses Service Data to third parties where disclosures are necessary to provide the services or as required to respond to lawful requests from public authorities.